dkaslovsky/thread-safe/README.md

 ### Custom CSS
 The `save` and `regen` subcommands support providing an optional path to a CSS file to be linked as an external stylesheet in the generated HTML.

+If a CSS file is not specified, `thread-safe` will attempt to use `${THREAD_SAFE_PATH}/thread-safe.css` as a default.
+This allows default specification of a global CSS file across all saved threads.
+The HTML will be generated without CSS if no such file exists.

 </br>

 ### Custom Templates